-Politically, after the fall of Mubarek, Egypt is still unstable.
-There are gangs who still wield influence, those are people who enriched themselves during the reign of the last Pharaoh of Egypt, Mubarek.
+Politically, after the fall of Mubarak, Egypt is still unstable.
+There are gangs who still wield influence, those are people who enriched themselves during the reign of the last Pharaoh of Egypt, Mubarak.
 They are using the Nile politics as a rallying cause to agitate the people against the ruling Islamist government.
-That is why the last demonstration that harassed the respectable Ethiopian Ambassador Mahmoud Derir and his embassy staff, is actually an alliance led by an Egyptian Coptic political action group.
+That is why in the last demonstration those who harassed the respectable Ethiopian Ambassador Mahmoud Derir and his embassy staff, are actually an alliance led by an Egyptian Coptic political action group.

-There is an ancient spiritual connections between Egyptian Coptic church and the Ethiopian Tewahdo church.
-Until recent history, the Ethiopian church was under the Egyptian church to the extent that it had influence in internal Ethiopian affairs.
+There is an ancient spiritual connection between the Egyptian Coptic Church and the Ethiopian Tewahdo Church.
+Until recent history, the Ethiopian Church was under the Egyptian Church to the extent that it had influence in internal Ethiopian affairs.
 That shows the noise is targeting the elected Egyptian government, and the elected president.
 At the end, it is all politics.

-In such a situation, what we have to wish for is that cool headed Egyptians and Ethiopians do not be swayed by the noises of political agitation, instead they should think in terms of development.
-After all, no dam, however large and impressive, can develop a country marred in wars.
-Dams are supposed to function, and produce results, in an atmosphere of peace, not war.
+In such a situation, what we have to wish for is that cool-headed Egyptians and Ethiopians do not be swayed by the noises of political agitation, instead, they should think in terms of development.
+After all, no dam, however large and impressive, can develop a country marred by wars.
+Dams are supposed to function and produce results, in an atmosphere of peace, not war.

 When Sadat came to power, emboldened by the victory of the 73 war (which was planned under Nasser), he immediately spread arrogance in Egypt, looking down on Africa.
 The entire political atmosphere of Egypt towards Africans was poisoned… that is why you hear Egyptian politicians saying “I talked to the Africans” in a belittling tone.